-This 61-storey residential tower at 100 East 53rd Street continues the practice’s investigations into the nature of the tall building in New York, exploring the dynamic between the city and its skyline.
+This 61-storey residential tower continues the practice’s investigations into the nature of the tall building in New York, exploring the dynamic between the city and its skyline.
 Located on the corner of Lexington and 53rd Street, it replaces the old YWCA building in Midtown Manhattan.
-Formally, it responds to the precedent set by two neighbouring twentieth-century Modernist icons – SOM’s 21-storey Lever House of 1952 and Mies van der Rohe’s 38-storey SeagramBuilding of 1958.
-In the spirit of Mies’s philosophy of rationality, simplicity and clarity, the tower has a slender, minimalist geometric form, designed to complement these distinguished neighbours.
+Formally, it responds to the precedent set by two neighboring twentieth-century Modernist icons – SOM’s 21-storey Lever House of 1952 and Mies van der Rohe’s 38-story Seagram Building of 1958.
+In the spirit of Mies’s philosophy of rationality, simplicity and clarity, the tower has a slender, minimalist geometric form, designed to complement these distinguished neighbors.

 The building has a pure white façade with undulating glass and is designed with a 9-story bustle adjacent to the main 711-foot tower.
 The entrance is recessed beneath an illuminated canopy that sits harmoniously alongside the 53rd Street entrance and pavilion of the Seagram Building.
 The entry sequence continues on a single plane from the street to reveal a gallery-like lobby with fluted white marble walls, bronze fireplace and diamond polished concrete floors within.